MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/prune-braches.md

+---
+description: How to remove clean-up remote branches that no longer exist
+---
 # Prune
-> How to remove clean-up remote branches that no longer exist

 ## About